-The Phase II clinical trial of our investigational treatment for cystic fibrosis, SPX-101 Inhalation Solution, is currently recruiting adult participants.
+The Phase II clinical trial of our investigational treatment for cystic fibrosis, SPX-101 Inhalation Solution, has completed enrollment.

-A randomized, double-blind, placebo-controlled phase II study to evaluate the efficacy and safety of SPX-101 Inhalation Solution in subjects with cystic fibrosis is underway in Canada, the United Kingdom, France, and Portugal.
-Additional clinical sites are pending in Italy.
+A randomized, double-blind, placebo-controlled phase II study to evaluate the efficacy and safety of SPX-101 Inhalation Solution in subjects with cystic fibrosis took place in Canada, the United Kingdom, France, Portugal, and Italy.

-This study will evaluate the efficacy, safety and tolerability of SPX-101 Inhalation Solution for 28 days in adults 18 – 50 years of age who have a confirmed diagnosis of cystic fibrosis.
-All CFTR mutations are eligible for this study.
+This study evaluates the efficacy, safety, and tolerability of SPX-101 Inhalation Solution for 28 days in adults 18 – 50 years of age who have a confirmed diagnosis of cystic fibrosis.
+All CFTR mutations were eligible for this study.

 • Placebo inhalation solution twice daily for 28 days